patrickmmartin/errorcodeNX/article.md

    interpret these error states, but any others must be handled using the "Internal Error" strategy
- - note also that exposing an `error_id` is no longer a forward commitment, as prior values can be *removed* in new revisions of the interface, in addition to new ones being introduced.
-This is of course in contrast to integral value return codes.
+ - note also that exposing an `error_id` is no longer a forward commitment to support that value for all future time, in contrast to integral value return codes, as prior values can be *removed* in new revisions of the interface, in addition to new ones being introduced and clients addressing removed values will simply fail to compile.

 ### Code Sample: Generation of identities and unique identities